Going Green to Remain Evergreen

 - Glass is crushed on site then transported to the County Transfer Site.

 “Recycling has been part of our DNA since we opened in 1993.
 We recycle everything from paper, cardboard, aluminum, glass and even toner in all our printers and copiers.
 We also recycle laundry water using specialized filters and an advanced UV system that cleans and disinfects up to two thirds of our laundry washing machine water.
-Ultimately, recycling is an extremely important part of how we operate and helps us save energy, prevent pollution, create jobs and save money in our community.” - Ken Daugherty, General Manager
+Ultimately, recycling is an extremely important part of how we operate and helps us save energy, prevent pollution, create jobs and save money in our community.” - Kara Owen, General Manager

 - The Gorge Room structure and flooring was built with recycled timber.